pedr0sorio/3d-printed-eeg-electrodes/README.md

  - **[Diogo Antunes]**
  - **[Pedro Osório]**

-We based our designs on one from [S. Krachunov et Al] which was for a 3D printed EEG electrode with **conductive coating**.
+We based our designs on one from [S. Krachunov et Al] (github link [here]) which was for a 3D printed EEG electrode with **conductive coating**.
 Since our designs were aimed for a coatless solution, we made some relevant changes which are depicted in Figure 1.

  <a href="url"><img src=./images/3dmodels_real.png align="center"></a>